feathr-ai/feathr/docs/dev_guide/publish_to_maven.md

             ```
 ---

 5. Upon release, new version will be published to Central: this typically occurs within 30 minutes, though updates to search can take up to 24 hours.
+To check new version status, go to [maven repository site](https://mvnrepository.com/artifact/com.linkedin.feathr/feathr).
 See the [Sonatype documentation](https://central.sonatype.org/publish/publish-guide/#releasing-to-central) for more information.

 ---